HOW DID JAECI START YOU ASK?

 So, I did just that when I got home.
 And I felt like a child getting milk for the first time.
 He invited me to some different churches and opened my eyes to false prophets in the Christian church.
 I learned that it is okay to have questions and to ask those questions, but to seek answers from the Bible.

 People at trade-shows starting knowing me for being the “f***, f******, f***” girl and that struck a chord with me.
 "Don't use foul or abusive language.
 Let everything you say be good and helpful, so that your words will be an encouragement to those who hear them."
 Ephesians 4:29 I had my shop, an investor helping to grow the brand and thought I had arrived, but come to find out I was hurting inside.
 Deep down I knew I was being a hypocrite for saying I am a Christ follower when my jewelry states otherwise.
 Something had to change.
-So I decided to close the store and buyout my investor by selling the Triple-F line.
+So I decided to close the store and get rid of the Triple-F line.
 A risky move indeed, but I knew I had to take a stand for what I believed in or I would fall for everything.

 At this time in my life, I felt like I lost my identity, my heart was changing and I did not want to do the things I felt called to do in the beginning.
 I was hungry for God’s word and wanted to know more about who He is.
 So, I started praying for God to lead the way and gave Him full control (once again) of my life.
 I’ll never forget a night I was at home in my room, praying and crying out to Christ on the floor for Him to open my heart and lead me where He wanted me to be.

 I had never felt so lost before – my jewelry company was diminishing and I had closed my store.
 Everything I thought I ever wanted I had achieved, and then realized how unhappy I was once I got there.